Auburn vs. Mississippi State score: Bulldogs upset hapless No. 8 Tigers in slugfest

 The Tigers fall to 1-2 in SEC play and looked nothing like a top-10 team on Saturday

-Mississippi State upset No. 8 Auburn 23-9 Saturday night in Starkville, Mississippi, in an old-school SEC battle that changes the landscape of the race for the SEC West crown.
-Bulldogs quarterback Nick Fitzgerald rushed for 195 yards and two touchdowns, and he wore down an Auburn defense that had been keeping it in games for three straight weeks.
+No. 8 Auburn went into Starkville to take on Mississippi State Saturday night, and left with shattered College Football Playoff dreams and more questions than answers after a 23-9 loss to the Bulldogs

-Fitzgerald now has compiled 2,999 career rushing yards and broke former Florida quarterback Tim Tebow's all-time SEC record for rushing yards by a quarterback.
-The Tigers offense managed just 214 total yards with Auburn QB Jarrett Stidham going 19 of 38 overall.
-Auburn converted just 3-of-14 on third downs in the loss.
-It's the fourth straight game in which Gus Malzahn's crew has been held under 350 total yards.
+The hapless Tigers offense managed just 304 total yards and converted 3-of-14 third down opportunities in the loss.
+It's the fourth straight game in which Gus Malzahn's offense -- which used to be known for its offensive prowess -- has been held under 350 total yards.
+Quarterback Jarrett Stidham went 19 of 38 overall, had happy feet all night and was pestered by the fierce Mississippi State front seven early and often.

+Stidham and the Tiger offense struggled, but it was all smiles for the home crowd.
+Bulldogs QB Nick Fitzgerald solidified himself as a superstar.
+The senior dual-threat weapon had 195 rushing yards on the night, which brought him to 2,999 rushing yards for his career.
+That breaks former Florida quarterback Tim Tebow's all-time SEC record for rushing yards by a quarterback (2,947).

 Auburn fell to 4-2 (1-2 SEC) with the loss, and Mississippi State jumped to 4-2 (1-2 SEC) after the dominating win.